8ta4/quest/README.md

 > Can I use `quest` with [Vimium](https://github.com/philc/vimium)?

-Totally! `quest` is designed to play nicely with Vimium both in the answer window and the question window.
+Totally! `quest` is designed to play nicely with Vimium both in the answer tab and the question tab.

 > Can I use `quest` with [Dark Reader](https://github.com/darkreader/darkreader)?

-Yes, `quest` is compatible with Dark Reader in both the answer and question windows.
+Yes, `quest` is compatible with Dark Reader in both the answer and question tabs.